Donate to Hillside

 In past years, we have raised money that went directly to the creation of a pedal-powered stage in the Children's Area, for example.
 The Rainbow Stage in this area has amps and speakers and microphones and lights—like any of our other four stages—but we wanted to power that technical production using bicycles that generate and store energy.
 This way, Hillsiders not only got to participate in the creation of the sounds and lights of the stage by pedaling the bicycles, but they also got to do so in an environmentally-conscious way that helped to shrink our carbon footprint.
 This initiative was part of the larger greening of our festival that has been underway since 1984 and includes such ventures as dishwashing (we don't have any throwaway dishes on site), free water, the digging of compost pits on-site, tree planting, and the shuttle bus which runs back and forth from downtown Guelph to Guelph Lake Island during the festival.

 In 2019, we became carbon-neutral after more than 30 years of green initiatives and at least 5 years of measuring every centimetre of our carbon footprint.
 We have won multiple awards for our green initiatives, from the International Clearwater Award (2019) to Best Green Operations (Canadian Music Week 2016) and the Honour Roll Award from Grand River Conservation Authority, their highest distinction, for “a sustained record of achievement over an extended period of time.”
 We have also won the Best Greening Award from Festivals and Events Ontario from 2008-2020.

-If you'd like to donate to one of these causes—or to just help subsidize the "madness" of our community festival—kindly use the button below.
-If you would like your donation to go toward a specific cause, please email our Executive Director, Marie Zimmerman.
+If you'd like to donate to one of these causes—or to just help subsidize the "madness" of our community festival—kindly use the button below to visit our donation pages.
+If you would like your donation to go toward a specific cause (other than the ones listed here), please email our Executive Director, Marie Zimmerman.
 Marie will be happy to channel your enthusiasm to the right budget line.